Slovenian Football Cup

 The Slovenian Football Cup (Pokal Nogometne zveze Slovenije, /sl/) is the top knockout tournament of Slovenian football and the second most important football competition in Slovenia after the Slovenian PrvaLiga championship.
 The cup was established in 1991 following the breakup of Yugoslavia.
 Since 2020, it has been known as Pokal Pivovarna Union after its headline sponsor, the Union Brewery.
 Between 2004 and 2012, the competition was named Pokal Hervis due to sponsorship reasons.

-As of 2025, a total of 18 clubs have reached the cup final, with 12 of them winning the title; the most successful side in the history of the competition is Maribor, who have triumphed 9 times in their 15 cup final appearances.
+As of 2026, a total of 19 clubs have reached the cup final, with 13 of them winning the title; the most successful side in the history of the competition is Maribor, who have triumphed 9 times in their 15 cup final appearances.
 They are followed by Olimpija (1945), Koper, and Olimpija (2005), who won four titles each.
 Primorje hold the record for most appearances in the final without winning the title, finishing as runners-up in three consecutive finals between 1996 and 1998.
-Aluminij, Nafta 1903 and Gorica are the only sides from outside the top flight which managed to reach the cup final, having finished as runners-up in 2002, 2020 and 2024, respectively.
+Aluminij, Nafta 1903, Gorica and Brinje Grosuplje are the only clubs from outside the top flight which managed to reach the cup final, having finished as runners-up in 2002, 2020, 2024 and 2026, respectively.

-Celje are the current champions, having beaten Koper 4–0 in the 2025 final for their second title.
+Aluminij are the current champions, having beaten Brinje Grosuplje 1–0 in the 2026 final for their first title.